candlepin/candlepin.github.io/docs/candlepin/javascript_rules.md

 # Versioning
 The new rules.js file contains a version in the first line of the file.
-The major portion of the version number indicates overall compatability for the Candlepin server.
+The major portion of the version number indicates overall compatibility for the Candlepin server.
 Any time we change something major, usually passing additional data in or removing something we pass in, the major version number must increment.
 This will prevent any older Candlepin server from trying to use a rules file that will break.

-The minor version number will be incremented on any change to the rules that does not break API compatability.
+The minor version number will be incremented on any change to the rules that does not break API compatibility.

 On import, the Candlepin server will only import an incoming rules file if the major version number matches exactly, and if the minor version number is